LiamJCates/Programming-Notes/C++/Types&Values/UserDefinedTypes.md

 };

-Constructors
+## Constructors
-A constructor is a special function (or method) invoked during the instantiation of a class to construct an object.
+A constructor is a special function (or method) with a special declaration, invoked during the instantiation of a class to construct an object.

 Declaring and Implementing a Constructor
-A constructor is a special function that takes the name of the class and returns no value.
+Constructor declarations don’t state a return type, and their name matches the class’s name.

 So, class Human would have a constructor that is declared like this:

 class Human